 “Insanity” is Beachbody’s beloved cardio bodyweight program run by the incomparable Shaun T. (Follow him on Instagram if you’re not… Ooo wow!)
 There are different versions with varying time commitments and styles.
 I loved the episodes I tried — they left me truly breathless — but ultimately I prefer weight training to bodyweight work.

 Shift Shop is a solid medium-to-beginner weight and cardio program.
 I found the trainer very likable.
 Brazil B*** Lift is… bizarre but effective if that’s your thing.
 It’s a little dated at this point but might make you smile.
 (The Beachbody library has some very old programs still on offer when you purchase the whole “On Demand” subscription, and they are worth a peek for the grin.)

 Core de Force is kickboxing style which ruled it out for me after one workout because I like weights.
 Hammer and Chisel features the antics of trainer Sergei who is a character for sure.

 Country Heat and Cize are dance-based workouts which are accessible and fun for all levels, but I prefer the former because Cize sometimes doesn’t repeat movements on both sides, making me feel unbalanced.
 Turbo Fire isn’t exactly dance but has that flair to it.

-As you can see, I’ve tried much of Beachbody’s menu, but there’s much more to sample, and new programs are always coming out.
+As you can see, I’ve tried much of Beachbody’s menu, but there’s much more to sample (see my giant write-up of Beachbody on Demand reviews here), and new programs are always coming out.
 People have recommended LIIFT4 and Morning Meltdown among others, and there are hybrid calendars which mash programs together.
 In short — the whole shebang is a DARN good deal for less than $15 a month!